collins-isiwu/library/README.md

 My intention while programming is to showcase my python OOP and Django prowess.
 I wanted to make a Django project that is ready for production.
 Which is why I built the project within DOCKER.
 The database supporting this web application is POSTgreSQL!

 ### Distinctiveness and Complexity
 My final project is distinctive and complex because I went beyond the course curriculum to learn and implement a Django application that is ready for production by learning how to use POSTgreSQL in Django, Docker, base directory templates and static files, advanced django settings in settings.py file, file/image uploads in Django to list but a few.
 I also implemented Django third-party packages like django-debug-toolbar, allauth, crispy_forms, crispy_bootstrap5 and django-isbn-field.
-This project also contains four different including: pages app, catalogue app, book app and accounts app.
+This project also contains four different apps including: pages app, catalogue app, book app and accounts app.
 I implemented permission on this project, which restricted certain users from adding Library Books.
-This project is also complex and unique because it utilizes UUID as the primary key of Catalogue Model and Book Model found in Catalogue.models and Book.model respectively.
+This project is also complex and unique because it utilizes UUID as the primary key of Catalogue Model and Book Model found in Catalogue.models and Book.models respectively.
 UUID is excellent in achieving good security against hackers.

 #### User Registration